 1. Easy Authentication.
 Connect your Optimizely Web Experimentation and Google Analytics 4 instances with an out-of-the-box integration that allows you to send visitor events directly to GA4.
 Together, the two tools allow website owners to easily track and analyze their experiments in one place.

-2. Audience Mapping.
+2. Report Generation.
 Create an experiment in Optimizely Web Experimentation and choose the Google Analytics 4 property you want to associate it with.
 Users in Optimizely can send specific (or all) variations within an experiment to GA4 as an audience using a unique ID that surfaces the data associated with each user in the variant.
-While an experiment is running, you can analyze the results of the experiment using the unique ID, and when the experiment is archived, each audience will be deleted automatically so you don't exceed the audience limit.
+You can then quickly and easily create reports on the various audiences to compare/contrast visitor actions from the different variations.

 So... if you’re looking for your Google Optimize alternative — whether Optimizely’s category-leading tool or otherwise — just remember the importance of having a first-class integration into GA4.